Welcome to Railtrail Tours

 Treacys Hotel is a family-run hotel overlooking the River Suir in the heart of Waterford, Irelands oldest city.
 The has a great traditional Irish bar called Timbertoes, restaurant, and leisure facilities including indoor swimming pool.

 The family-run Rose Hotel is set against the stunning backdrop of Kerrys Slieve Mish Mountains and positioned along the wild Atlantic way.
 Conveniently located within walking distance to the town centre.
 All 161 beautifully appointed rooms feature the standard facilities including air conditioning, tea/coffee making facilities, electric safes, and complimentary Wi-Fi.

 The Harding hotel is ideally located in a central part of historic old Dublin just a 3-minute walk from Dublin castle and Temple Bar.
 The Harding offers 52 well equipped, spacious bedrooms featuring artwork from Dingle artist Liam ONeill, all rooms offer private en-suite bathroom facilities with powerful showers and feature TV, fridge, iron & board, tea/coffee making facilities, free Wi-Fi, in room safe, and air conditioning.
 Enjoy Darkey Kellys, the hotels traditional Irish bar & The Copper Alley Bistro with a relaxing & informal atmosphere.

 South of England

 Heart of England

-*Please note: Some local and regional train services are Standard Class only, so First Class ticket holders will travel in standard class accommodation for these sections of journeys.
+*Please note: Some local and regional train services are Standard Class seating only.
+So, First Class ticket holders will travel in standard class accommodation for these sections of their journey.

 Rail travel & seat reservations from your Home Station to Tour Base (Standard or First Class)